 Triangle – See above

-Strategic Recommendations
+STRATEGIC RECOMMENDATIONS

 General - We should look at long term options when it comes to hardware, i.e. not the latest fashion.
 We should choose items that will remain available for a long period of time and standardise across all public conveniences so that all toilet paper holders take the same toilet rolls and all lights take the same bulbs etc. This will require less of a stock of replacements to be held.
 Additionally, choose items that can be repaired/replaced in house rather than needing specialist maintenance.